 The state of Bihar holds a lot of scope and opportunity for young people who constitute around one-fifth of the country's population.
 Four of our flagship programs -- Anandshala, Secondary Schools Program, MyQuest and MasterCoach -- have begun in the state over the years.

-For the past two decades, the access that children have to elementary education has been the major focus of the central and state government.
-However, as children fail to complete the full cycle of school education, this has proven to become a major educational challenge.
+For the past two decades, children’s access to quality elementary education has been a major focus of the central and state government.
+Unemployment continues to be common for India’s eastern state of Bihar, one of the country’s largest and poorest states.
+As young people fail to complete the full cycle of school education and secure steady employment, these have remained a major educational and economical challenge.

-We aim for a 3 year strategic partnership with DET that includes learner, trainer and principal engagement.
-We plan to work with all 149 ITIs in Bihar through employability skills training, innovation and entrepreneurship development, reaching out to nearly 22,000 students.
-We will deepen our engagement with young women through a direct intervention in the Women ITI ecosystem.
+We aim for a long-term strategic partnership with the BEPC and DET that includes learner, educator, trainer and principal engagement.
+As of February 2021, we have signed an MoU with the the Directorate of Employment & Training (DET), Dept. of Labour Resource, Government of Bihar, to work with all 150 ITIs in Bihar through employability skills training, innovation and entrepreneurship development, reaching out to more than 17,000 students.
+We hope to deepen our engagement with young women through a direct intervention in the Women ITI ecosystem.

-Our VTI network in the state is set to expand to reach out to atleast 1,000 students.
-Entrepreneurial training and support will now be available to ITI/VTI alumni and other youth.
+Our VTI network in the state is set to expand to reach out to at least 1,000 students.
+Over the years, entrepreneurial training and support will be available to ITI-VTI alumni and other youth.

 Strategy and Approach

-We have established the Quest Learning Centre (QLC) in our Samastipur office in Bihar where young people and stakeholders in government schools have the opportunity to access resources and also experience the Quest learning environment.
+The Quest Learning Centre (QLC) in our Samastipur office in Bihar is a space where young people and stakeholders in government schools have the opportunity to access resources and also experience the Quest learning environment.
 The QLC also hosts movie screenings, guest lectures and other activities.